Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 When Must a Parent and Guardian Provide Consent for a Child’s Participation?

 Except when a child may consent for him/herself as outlined above, a parent or guardian must consent to a child’s participation in research, with limitations as outlined below.

 A “parent” means a biological parent, a husband who has consented to the artificial insemination of his wife, or a parent by adoption.
 If the child is a non-marital child who is not adopted or whose parents do not subsequently intermarry, "parent" includes a person who has acknowledged paternity by law or been adjudicated to be the biological father.
 "Parent" does not include any person whose parental rights have been terminated.

 In addition to a "parent" as defined above, a court-appointed "guardian" for an unemancipated child under the age of 18 has the authority to consent to major medical, psychiatric and surgical treatment.

 Who May Consent for Incompetent Adult’s Research Participation?

-In identifying a legally authorized representative for an incompetent adult, UW–Madison looks to the following people in the following order of priority:
+In identifying a legally authorized representative for an incompetent adult, UW–Madison will accept the following individuals as surrogate decision-makers:

-A research agent appointed under a power of attorney for research may consent to a potential subject's participation in research to the extent that the agent's decision is not inconsistent with the wishes and preferences of the potential subject as expressed in the power of attorney instrument.
+A research agent may consent to a potential subject's participation in research to the extent that the agent's decision is not inconsistent with the wishes and preferences of the potential subject as expressed in any document designating the agent.